RudyDev1/weatherApp/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing
-If you'd like to contribute to ToDo List, please fork the repository and make your changes in a new branch.
+If you'd like to contribute to WeatherApp, please fork the repository and make your changes in a new branch.
 Once you're done, submit a pull request and we'll review your changes.

 ## Credits
 WeatherApp was developed by RudyGamesv2.
 It uses the OpenWeatherMap API to retrieve weather data.